YomikoR/VapourSynth-ICCConvert/README.md

     If not in soft proofing mode, only `display_intent` will be taken.

+    Not all rendering intents are supported by all display profiles.
+If the profile is not providing sufficient information for selected intent, Little CMS has the following fallback order:

+    - Perceptual: the default intent of the profile.
+    - Relative Colorimetric: perceptual.
+    - Saturation: perceptual.
+    - Absolute Colorimetric: relative colorimetric intent, with undoing of chromatic adaptation.

  - `gamut_warning` is the flag for out-of-gamut warning.
 A certain color will fill the overflowing region.
 Default off.

  - `black_point_compensation` is the flag for what it tells.
 Default off.